DataDog/integrations-core/jboss_wildfly/README.md

 _Available for Agent versions >6.0_

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see the [Kubernetes log collection documentation][10].
+To enable it, see [Kubernetes Log Collection][10].

 | Parameter      | Value                                                      |
 | -------------- | ---------------------------------------------------------- |